cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_STATISTICS_DB                 | SQLite file path to store the statistics.
 Default is
                                     | ``/var/spool/cvmfs/<REPO_NAME>/stats.db`` .
 CVMFS_PRINT_STATISTICS              Set to *true* to enable statistics printing to the standard output.
-CVMFS_EXTENDED_GC_STATS             Set to *true* to count condemned bytes in the garbage collector process.
 X509_CERT_BUNDLE                    Bundle file with CA certificates for HTTPS connections (see :ref:`sct_data`) X509_CERT_DIR                       | Directory file with CA certificates for HTTPS connections,
                                     | defaults to /etc/grid-security/certificates (see :ref:`sct_data`)